Many Thanks To Vlad UA6JD for Kindly designing this page for me.

 We participate during most field days in March,and ILLW weekends held 3rd weekend in August.

 My radio shack is very modest, but allows me to enjoy my hobby.
-I have a Kenwood TS480sat on the bench (great Rig), with a Yaesu FL7000 amp running up to 400 watts, as well as a Icom 706MK11G which mainly gets used on 70cms, 2mtrs, 6mtrs and as backup for HF
+I have a Kenwood TS480sat on the bench (great Rig), as well as a Icom 706MK11G which mainly gets used on 70cms, 2mtrs, 6mtrs and as backup for HF

 Homebrew 5 band hexbeam @ 10 to 15mtrs above ground,